-In 2023, New York raised the required maximum levels of income and resources to become eligible dramatically.
-This allows applicants to keep more of the money they take in from social security, pension, retirement distributions and in some cases, business income.
-An individual may retain \$1,697 of income per month, but if that individual is in a nursing home, he / she is entitled to keep only a \$50/month allowance.
-An individual applying for Medicaid can have \$30,182 in total assets, plus an irrevocable burial fund of any reasonable amount and certain exempt assets (a car, IRA, clothing, etc).
+In 2024, New York Medicaid rules allow an individual to retain \$1,752 of $\underline{\text{income}}$ per month, but if that individual is in a nursing home, he / she is entitled to keep only a \$50/month allowance.
+An individual applying for Medicaid can have \$31,175 in total assets, plus an irrevocable burial fund of any reasonable amount and certain exempt assets (a car, IRA, clothing, etc).
 If the individual owns a home that is occupied by a spouse, his or her child who is under the age of 21, or certified blind or disabled, the home is not included in the total asset calculation and is not subject to a Medicaid lien.
 If the individual owns a home that is not occupied by one of those protected people, the home may be subject to a Medicaid lien.
 It may also be subject to an estate recovery action by the State if it is included in the Medicaid recipient's probate estate at the time of death.

-If the Medicaid applicant is married, and enters a nursing home while the other spouse remains in the community, the "community spouse" may keep \$74,820 in assets, in addition to the home, while the institutionalized spouse still keeps \$28.133.
-The spouse in the nursing home is entitled to keep only a \$50.00 per month allowance while the "community spouse" is allowed a minimum income of \$3,715.50 per month, with adjustments for certain items.
+If the Medicaid applicant is married and enters a nursing home while the other spouse remains in the community, the "community spouse" may keep \$74,820 in assets, in addition to the home, while the institutionalized spouse still keeps \$31,175.
+The spouse in the nursing home is entitled to keep only a \$50.00 of income per month allowance while the "community spouse" is allowed a minimum income of \$3,853.50 per month, with adjustments for certain items.
 Without proper planning, all assets and income above these levels must be spent on care or on exempt items before Medicaid will become available.